JimStenstrom/Velocio/Overview.md

 ### Protocol Header

-The Protocol Header always uses `56 FF FF`, which translates to an uppercase 'V'.
+The Protocol Header always uses `0x56FFFF`, which translates to an uppercase V ASCII character.
-In the context of this protocol, `FF FF` signifies the end of a single ASCII character string.
+Followed by a `0xFFFF`, which signifies the end of this single ASCII character string.

 ### Message Byte Size